 Colors View¶

-The colors sidebar has two sub tabs Histogram and ICC Profile.
-Here are more details about Color Management
+The colors sidebar has two sub tabs Histogram and ICC Profile, which are described here.
+More complete information on color management within digiKam is available in the Color Management chapter of this manual.

 Histogram Viewer¶

 The Histogram Viewer shows the statistical distribution of color values in the current image.
-It is purely informational: nothing you do with it will cause any change to the image.
-If you want to perform a histogram based color correction, use for example Color Balance, Levels Adjust or Curves Adjust in the Image Editor.
+It is purely informational – nothing you do with it will cause any change to the image.
+A histogram-based color correction can be performed using the Color Balance, Levels Adjust or Curves Adjust features in the Image Editor.

-An image can be decomposed into Red, Green and Blue color channels.
-Alpha channel is a Layer in the image that supports transparency (like PNG or GIF images).
+Color images can be decomposed into Red, Green and Blue color channels.
+Some images also include an Alpha channel that supports transparency (like PNG or GIF images).
 Each channel supports a range of intensity levels from 0 to 255 (integer valued).
 Thus, a black pixel is encoded by 0 on all color channels; a white pixel by 255 on all color channels.
 A transparent pixel is encoded by 0 on the alpha channel; an opaque pixel by 255.

 The Histogram Viewer allows you to view each channel separately: